 The best time to visit Mangalore is between the months of September and April.
 Here the temperature does not exceed the limit of 30 degrees.
 Moreover, the humidity is also quite minimal making the overall weather to be quite pleasant.

-The history of Mangalore can be traced from 3rd century BC when it was ruled by the great Ashoka who was a Mauryan Emperor.
+The history of Mangalore can be traced to the 3rd century BC when it was ruled by the great Ashoka who was a Mauryan Emperor.
 Soon, it came in the rule of the Kadamba Dynasty and they ruled from 3rd to 6th century BC.
 The Kadambas made Banavasi, their capital which came under North Canara.
-Then, the Alupa Rulers ruled the entire South Canara region from 7th to 14th century.
-They were also the feudal rulers and administered the other dynasties such as Chalukyas of Badami, Chalukyas of Kalyani, Hoysalas of Dwarasamudra and Rashtrakutas of Manyakheta.
-It was also the time when the Tunisian Jewish merchant Abraham Ben Yiju travelled to India with the visit of the Middle East.
-In 1345, the region came in the hands of Vijayanagar rulers and ruled the region till 1550.
+Then, the Alupa Rulers ruled the entire South Canara region from the 7th to 14th century.
+They were also the feudal rulers and administered the other dynasties such as Chalukyas of Badami, Chalukyas of Kalyani, Hoysalas of Dwarasamudra, and Rashtrakutas of Manyakheta.
+It was also the time when the Tunisian Jewish merchant Abraham Ben Yiju traveled to India with the visit of the Middle East.
+In 1345, the region came into the hands of Vijayanagar rulers and ruled the region till 1550.

-1498 BC, was the time when the famous Portuguese explorer entered on the land of Mangalore while making his first visit at St Mary’s Island.
+1498 BC, was the time when the famous Portuguese explorer entered the land of Mangalore while making his first visit to St Mary’s Island.
 Till the 16th century, the Portuguese made a great name in the commercial industry (with the opponent's Arab and Moplah trade) in Canara while maintaining a cordial relationship with Krishnadevarya (the then ruler).
-Portugues were in cold-war with Arab Trades and continued with that.
+Portugues were in a cold war with Arab Trades and continued with that.
 However, Portugues won over Arab trade.
 Somehow during the ruling dynasty of Keladi.
 However, the Arabs Trade was ready to retaliate in 1695.

-The famous Moroccan traveller, Ibn Battuta visited Mangalore in 1342 and named the region “Manjarur”.
+The famous Moroccan traveler, Ibn Battuta visited Mangalore in 1342 and named the region “Manjarur”.
 He mostly explained the natural beauty of Mangalore.
-He mentioned the Mangalore was located on an estuary which was also the largest in the Malabar region.
+He mentioned the Mangalore was located on an estuary that was also the largest in the Malabar region.

-4. Kadri Hill Park.
 This park is one of the largest parks situated within the city limits of Mangalore.
-This is just the ideal location for the families who are looking for a place to spend quality time together.
+This is just the ideal location for families who are looking for a place to spend quality time together.

-5. Sultan’s Battery.
-Built-in the year of 1784, the Sultan’s battery is considered to be the last remnant of the fierce as well as the majestic Tipu Sultan.
+Built-in the year 1784, the Sultan’s battery is considered to be the last remnant of the fierce as well as the majestic Tipu Sultan.
 This place was built specifically using black stones to obstruct warships from entering the river as this was one of the major routes which the Britishers used to enter the river.

-6. St. Aloysius College Chapel.
 This church is situated in the very heart of the city and is also a significant part of St. Aloysius College.
 This church was built by Jesuit Missionaries in the year of 1880.
-Painted by an Italian Jesuit Antonio Mocsheni in the year of 1899 this place a stunning fresco present on its walls.
+Painted by an Italian Jesuit Antonio Mocsheni in the year 1899 this place has a stunning fresco present on its walls.

 To reach Mangalore, you will need to cover a total distance of about 2,183, 896, 2,186, 352 km from Indian cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the details on how you can reach here by the following means of public transport.

-By Air.
 The nearest airport is Mangalore International Airport which is well-connected with other major cities of India and overseas.
-The airport is served with renowned airline services AirIndia, Air India Express, Indigo etc. From the airport, you will need to continue your journey via some means of public transportation.
+The airport is served with renowned airline services AirIndia, Air India Express, Indigo, etc. From the airport, you will need to continue your journey via some means of public transportation.

-By Train.
 Deboard at the Mangalore Railway Station which sees frequent trains connecting to and fro via other Indian cities.
-The railway station is just a few kilometres away from the city centre and once you deboard at the station, you will need to book a cab or some other means of public transport to reach here.
+The railway station is just a few kilometers away from the city center and once you deboard at the station, you will need to book a cab or some other means of public transport to reach here.

-By Road.
-There are many state and private buses which connect the city of Mangalore with other neighbouring cities.
-Travelling by bus is one of the cheapest ways to commute to Mangalore.
+There are many state and private buses that connect the city of Mangalore with other neighboring cities.
+Traveling by bus is one of the cheapest ways to commute to Mangalore.
 However, depending upon your budget and comfort, you can also travel to this place by booking private cabs or self-drive here.